emadyagh/image-denoising/README.md

 # image-denoising
-- This is an implementation of image denoising algorithm using HTHP method on matlab.
+- This is an implementation of image denoising algorithm using HTHP method on matlab. (paper: A new family of hybrid three-term conjugate gradient method for unconstrained optimization with application to image restoration and portfolio selection by:
+Maulana Malik1,*, Ibrahim Mohammed Sulaiman2, Auwal Bala Abubakar3,4 , Gianinna Ardaneswari1 and Sukono5)
 - The type of noise treated by this algorithm is salt and pepper noise.
 - To run this code please run the main_final.m file after placing all the files in the current directory on matlab.
 - You can try your own image by replacing it with the example image provided in this code by: